mzaradzki/serverless_othello_game/README.md

 * AWS CloudFormation configuration template - OPTIONAL TO DO

+**IMPROVEMENTS TO DO**
+a) The game already works however the many calls to the DB make the interface slow when opening/refreshing a page.
+This would be more transparent to the user if we relied on Cognito Dataset for all the data (only FB friends at present) so that on any device at any time most of the data is in sync.
+The DB call would only update the local copies of the Datasets to synchronize them regularly. b) When moving from the index to the game page it seems the FB login page slows the transition, maybe there is a way to keep the FB login info across pages ?

+**NOTE**
-**NOTE** To notify users when it's their turn to play the plan was to use AWS SNS push notification, however this is only available for Android and iOS devices, so for the moment the game will rely on regular pull calls insteads of pushes.
+To notify users when it's their turn to play the plan was to use AWS SNS push notification, however this is only available for Android and iOS devices, so for the moment the game will rely on regular pull calls insteads of pushes.

 **AWS IAM Roles**